dj505/PicoFX/README.md

 - **(OPTIONAL)** 10x LEDs for the switches (4x red, 4x blue, 2x yellow (or whichever colours you prefer tbh))
   - 10x SMD resistors **(330Ohm 0805)\*** - only needed if using the above LEDs
 - **(OPTIONAL)** 6 WS2812B LEDs for underglow lighting
-  - Option 1: There are foorprints for 6 individual WS2812B LEDs **(PLCC4, 5x5mm)** with accompanying **1000uF 0805 SMD capacitors\*** around the perimiter of the case.
-The capacitor footprints were chosen with hand soldering in mind.
-This option will likely look nicer, but may be more difficult for beginners to solder. **If your LEDs do not have capacitors built in, these will need to be purchased separately.**
+  - Option 1: There are foorprints for 6 individual WS2812B LEDs **(PLCC4, 5x5mm)** around the perimiter of the case.
+There are hand-solder friendly 0805 capacitor footprints beside each LED, but these are only needed if you run into issues with the LEDs being unstable or acting erratically.
+This option will likely look nicer, but may be more difficult for beginners to solder.
   - Option 2: A regular WS2812B strip cut down to 6 LEDs in length can be soldered to the three pins on the left hand side of the board (from the back) and adhered along the length of the PCB.
 This option is more friendly to beginners or those who aren't as confident with SMD soldering, but the lighting it provides isn't quite as even. **Requires jumping the "Strip Enable" pad.**

 - 1x Main PCB